reactioncommerce/reaction/docs/faq.md

 ### Is it possible for me to host a Reaction shop anywhere I want?

 Yes, you can host a Reaction shop on any host / virtual machine container that supports Meteor/Node.js and MongoDB.
-Our code is fully open source on GitHub at: [github.com/ongoworks/reaction](https://github.com/ongoworks/reaction).
+Our code is fully open source on GitHub at [github.com/ongoworks/reaction](https://github.com/ongoworks/reaction).

 ### Do you support multiple languages?